asmaa-elfatayry/Design-Patterns-Simple-Guide/Readme.md

 ### 3️⃣ Behavioral
-- **Observer** 👀 – Subject notifies observers automatically when its state changes.
+- **Observer 👀** – Subject notifies observers automatically when its state changes.

+- **Strategy 🎯** – Allows an object to change its behavior at runtime by switching between different algorithms (strategies).

+- **Command 🎮** – Encapsulates a request/action as an object, decoupling the sender from the executor.

-- **Null Object** ⚠ – Default object with “do nothing” behavior.
+- **Null Object ⚠** – Default object with “do nothing” behavior.

 ---